Colorado fire victims begin new year surveying destruction

 33 of33

 SUPERIOR, Colo.
-(AP) — Hundreds of Colorado residents who had expected to ring in 2022 in their homes are instead starting off the new year trying to salvage what remains of them after a wind-whipped wildfire tore through the Denver suburbs.
+(AP) — An overnight dumping of snow and frigid temperatures compounded the misery of hundreds of Colorado residents who started off the new year trying to salvage what remains of their homes after a wind-whipped wildfire tore through the Denver suburbs.

-Families forced to flee the flames with little warning returned to their neighborhoods Friday to find a patchwork of devastation.
-On some blocks, homes reduced to smoking ruins stood next to ones practically unscathed by the fires.
+At least 6 inches (0.15 meters) of snow and temperatures in the single digits cast an eerie scene Saturday amid the still-smoldering remains of homes destroyed in Thursday’s wildfire that raced through a suburban area that lies between Denver and Boulder.
+Despite the shocking change in weather, the smell of smoke still permeated empty streets blocked off by National Guard troops in Humvees.

 Written By